Lifeissimple-zxc/alfredo_discord_bot/README.md

 #### Description:

 #### Problem

-Tracking expenses via Google Sheet provides great analytical capabilities, but entering data means a lot of manual work (~2-3 hrs per week) which is not doable from a mobile phone.
+Tracking expenses via Google Sheets provides vast analytical functionalities, but entering data is a lot of manual work (~2-3 hrs per week in my case) and it is not comfortably doable from a mobile phone.

-The author's experience with expense tracking apps has shown they have great UI, but their analytical capabilities are limited.
+The author's experience with expense-tracking apps has shown they have great UI, but their analytical capabilities are limited.
 It is a subjective opinion.

 ---